 Members of the LGBT*IQ community receive strong support from colleagues who serve as heterosexual ambassadors for LGBT*IQ topics and concerns at the company.
 In concrete terms, these ambassadors help ease initial reservations and promote open attitudes toward people of different sexual orientations.

 One of them is Harald Koopmann.
-A Bosch employee for nearly 30 years, he is currently a lean navigator in the business unit Powertrain Solutions.
+A Bosch employee for over 30 years, he is currently a lean project lead in the business unit Chassis System Control.
 For Koopmann, gay pride event participation is a sign of openness and of putting the company’s values and vision into practice.
 “At Bosch, we embrace trust and mutual respect,” he says.
 He considers diversity – different views, areas of expertise, and approaches – to be extremely important.
 And he is convinced that diversity will ensure success in the future.